dotsam/homebridge-milight/README.md

    * version: What version of the bridge this is.
 Set "v6" for latest bridge, "v3" for 2-byte UDP messages, or "v2" for 3-byte UDP messages  (optional - default "v2")
    * delay: Delay in ms between commands sent over UDP.
 May cause heavy command queuing when set too high.
 Try decreasing to improve performance (optional - default 100)
    * repeat: Number of times to repeat the UDP command for better reliability.
 For rgb or white bulbs, this should be set to 1 so as not to change brightness/temperature more than desired (optional - default 3)
+   * debounce: Time in ms to debounce commands from HomeBridge.
+Default is 150ms which seems sane in testing, but feedback is appreciated if you change this setting.
    * lights: An object whose properties are one of "fullColor", "rgbw", "rgb", "bridge" (the built-in light in the iBox 1), or "white", depending on the type of bulb, and whose value is an array of the names of the zones, in order, 1-4.
 Use `null` if a zone is skipped.
 RGB lamps and the bridge light can only have a single zone. (required)

 #Bridge Versions